kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 One approach would be to distribute funds at a _constant_ rate over some period of time.
 A four-year target would see 50% given out after two years, and 100% after four years, at which point the process would end (assuming no new funds).

-Another approach, proposed by the Colony team [in their 2018 whitepaper](https://uploads-ssl.webflow.com/61840fafb9a4c433c1470856/639b50406de5d97564644805_whitepaper.pdf), would be to distribute funds at an _exponentially decaying_ rate, such that funds are distributed according to a "half life."
+Another approach, proposed by the Colony team [in their 2018 whitepaper](https://uploads-ssl.webflow.com/61840fafb9a4c433c1470856/639b50406de5d97564644805_whitepaper.pdf), would be to distribute funds at an _exponentially decaying_ rate, such that funds are distributed according to a "half-life."

 A one-year half-life would give out half the funds in the first year, a quarter in the second year, an eighth in the third, and so on (assuming no new funds).
 Compared to the constant rate, this approach extends the life of the process indefinitely, at the cost of a decreasing funding rate.